ssfsx17/ffpnp/Jobs/BlueMage.md

 ### Blue Magic T10

 - Bad Breath, King (99 MP, 10 AP) (multi) - Intellect * Level * 3 magical poison damage, and attempts to cause Blind, Disable, Immobilize, Poison, Poison-Plus, Sap, Silence, and Virus statuses.
 - Black Fang (99 MP, 10 AP) (single) - Attempt to instantly-kill at +50 Magic Accuracy.
+If this effect fails, then it acts as a magical attack for 9,999 magical non-elemental damage, ignoring Magic Defense.
 The effect is not reversed for undead.
 - Dark Spark (27 MP) (single) - Attempt to cut the target's experience level in half.
 Attributes are not affected.
+- Hyper Mighty Guard (99 MP, 10 AP) (multi) - Causes Protect, Shell, Float, Haste, Regen, and Reraise statuses (20).
 - Level 3 Flare (18 MP) (special) - Attempt to do the Flare effect on enemies whose level is a multiple of 3.
 - Level 5 Death (22 MP) (special) - Attempt to instantly kill enemies whose level is a multiple of 5.